advancedclockwork/myFind/readMe.md

 ./myFind [filename] [file path]

 searches directory listed in filepath and every directory contained for filenames containing the filename provided and returns that files information.

+  if filepath is left blank, the current directory is used by default